nbauma109/AutoRefactorCli/README.md

         object is not necessary.
     EndOfMethodRatherThanReturnRefactoring - End of method rather than return (pre-configured) Removes useless lone return at the end of a method.
+    EntrySetRatherThanKeySetAndValueSearchRefactoring - Map.entrySet() rather than Map.keySet() and value search (pre-configured)
+        Convert for loops iterating on Map.keySet() to iterate on Map. entrySet() when possible.
     EnumMapRatherThanHashMapRefactoring - EnumMap rather than HashMap for enum keys (pre-configured) Refactor implementation class HashMap -> EnumMap when key is a enum type